VPN Dashboard¶

 -

-From: It refers to the traffic source, i.e., which device's traffic should apply this tunnel rule.
+From: It refers to the traffic source, i.e., the traffic that should be routed via this tunnel.

-Follow the steps below to select the traffic source.
+Click the greyed-out box to select the traffic source.

 -

-If selected, traffic from all devices will apply this rule.
+All Clients: If selected, traffic from all devices will match this rule.

 -

-If selected, traffic from specified connection methods (e.g., LAN subnet, Drop-in Gateway, Guest Network) will apply this rule.
+Specified Connection Types: If selected, traffic from specified connection types (e.g., LAN subnet, Drop-in Gateway, Guest Network) will match this rule.

-If you enable the OpenVPN server or WireGuard server on this router, there will be more options for the Specified Connection Methods, which is useful in VPN Cascading.
+If you have enabled the OpenVPN server or WireGuard server on this router, there will be more options under the Specified Connection Types.
+This is useful for VPN Cascading.

 -

-If selected, traffic from specified devices (based on MAC address) will apply this rule.
+Specified Devices: If selected, traffic from specified devices (identified by MAC address) will match this rule.

 -

-If selected, traffic from specified devices (based on MAC address) will NOT apply this rule.
+Exclude Specified Devices: If selected, traffic from specified devices (identified by MAC address) will NOT match this rule.

 -